sirg/android-pattern-unlock/README.md

 This is useful, if you pair/connect your phone with _adb_ wirelessly without having it in reach.
 Once unlocked, you can run scrcpy to poke through the phone while it's elsewhere in your house.

-If set up in advance, could be useful un case of a broken screen.
+If set up in advance, could be useful in case of a broken screen.

 ### Usage
 - make sure your phone is connected: ```adb devices```